![]() |

 binary version of MySQL.

 See section Installing a MySQL Binary Distribution.
-See section mysqld-max
+See section mysqld-max.

 To compile MySQL with Berkeley DB support, download MySQL

-Version 3.23.34 or newer and configure MySQL
+Version 3.23.34 or newer and configure MySQL with the

-option.
+--with-berkeley-db option.
 See section Installing a MySQL Source Distribution.

 cd /path/to/source/of/mysql-3.23.34 ./configure --with-berkeley-db |

-Please refer to the manual provided with the BDB
+Please refer to the manual provided with the BDB distribution for

 more updated information.